AndreRanussi/AndreRanussi/README.md

 - 👋 Hi, I’m @AndreRanussi
 - 👀 I’m interested in solving coding problems.
 - 🌱 I’m currently learning JavaScript
-- 📫 How to reach me through my LinkedIn
+- 📫 You can reach me through my LinkedIn.

 <!---
 AndreRanussi/AndreRanussi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.